Fine Art

 Demonstrating the MaxMSP patches for real-time visuals

-Skin Feelings performed 2024
+Skin Feelings (2024)

 An exploration of touch and emotional freedom, guiding the audience through a reflective journey toward the discovery and acceptance of tactile sensation, while delving into the complexities of physical and emotional experience in the face of societal norms.
-The piece invites the audience to reflect on their own experiences of touch, questioning what feels pleasurable and uncomfortable, while exploring how society.
+The piece invites the audience to reflect on their own experiences of touch, questioning what feels pleasureable and uncomfortable, while exploring how society.

 夢現 - Yumeutsutsu

-(Half asleep, half awake)
+(Half asleep, half awake) (2024)

 Delves into the profound experience of awakening within a dream, an exploration of lucid dreaming as a metaphor for the human journey of self-realization.
 The piece captures the moment of clarity when one becomes aware of their dream state, mirroring the awakening within an already awakened reality—a realization that the truths of existence lie not beyond but within and falling back asleep.
 The composition unfolds as a delicate interplay between structure and freedom, embodying the tension between the known and the unknown, the tangible and the ethereal.
 Through its fluid, dreamlike gestures, it invites the listener to step into a liminal space, where the boundaries between illusion and reality dissolve.
 In this state, every note becomes a portal to deeper truths, revealing the interconnectedness of all things and the beauty of being fully present in the infinite now. "夢現" is a journey not just through sound, but through the essence of awakening itself—an invitation to see the dream of life for what it is and to awaken into the boundless truth of reality.

-ephemeral pp. 11&12
+ephemeral pp. 11&12 (2023)

-Four voices
+Four Voices

-Ephemeral pp. 11&12 is a playful exploration of 4 part voice music using vocal fry and a palette of vowel phonetics.
+ephemeral pp. 11&12 is a playful exploration of 4 part voice music using vocal fry and a palette of vowel phonetics.
 This piece references pages 11 and 12 of an excerpt of my copy of the I Ching which discusses the K'un / The Receptive hexagram and uses the motif of ephemerality: Definitions of ephemerality. the property of lasting for a very short time.

-Wall of tongues
+Wall of Tongues (2023)

 Soprano voice & clarinet